Transport Properties of Active Particles Moving on Adjustable Networks: Network model

-Whenever a particle traverses a bond $\kappa_{i\nu}$, it becomes closed, i.e. $\kappa_{i\nu} \rightarrow 0$ (see bonds $b$ and $b^\prime$ in Figs.~\ref{fig:Model}a and~\ref{fig:Model}b).
+Whenever a particle traverses a bond $\kappa_{i\nu}$, it becomes closed, i.e.\ $\kappa_{i\nu} \rightarrow 0$ (see bonds $b$ and $b^\prime$ in Figs.~\ref{fig:Model}a and~\ref{fig:Model}b).
 Once closed, the bond can spontaneously ``heal'' and return to the open state ($\kappa_{i\nu} = 1$) at each time step with probability $\alpha_{h} \, \Delta t$, where $\alpha_{h}$ is the healing rate (see bonds $b^\prime$ and $b^{\prime \prime}$ in Figs.~\ref{fig:Model}b and~\ref{fig:Model}c).
 The healing rate determines another important characteristic time scale, the healing time $\tau_h = 1 / \alpha_{h}$, which represents the average time for a closed bond to regenerate.
 The limit $\tau_{h}=\Delta t$ represents the case where bonds heal at every time step with certainty, effectively making the system behave as if all bonds were always open.
-Finally, a particle $\alpha$ with director $n_\alpha$ at site $x_\alpha$ will be blocked (i.e. not move) either if the intended neighboring site is occupied [$\sigma_{\varphi({x_\alpha,} n_\alpha)}=1$, see particle $a$ in Fig.~\ref{fig:Model}a] or if the intended crossing bond is closed [$\kappa_{x_\alpha\, n_\alpha}=0$, see particle $c$ in Fig.~\ref{fig:Model}b].
+Finally, a particle $\alpha$ with director $n_\alpha$ at site $x_\alpha$ will be blocked (i.e.\ not move) either if the intended neighboring site is occupied [$\sigma_{\varphi({x_\alpha,} n_\alpha)}=1$; see particle $a$ in Fig.~\ref{fig:Model}a] or if the intended crossing bond is closed [$\kappa_{x_\alpha\, n_\alpha}=0$; see particle $c$ in Fig.~\ref{fig:Model}b].

-The dynamic behavior of our system is controlled by three parameters: The persistence time $\tau_{p}$, the healing time $\tau_{h}$ and the density of active particles $\phi=N_{p}/N$.
-Without loss of generality, we consider the velocity of the particles $u=a/\Delta t$ to be constant, where $a$ is the lattice spacing.
+The dynamic behavior of our system is controlled by three parameters: The persistence time $\tau_{p}$, the healing time $\tau_{h}$ and the packing fraction of active particles $\phi=N_{p}/N$.
+Without loss of generality, we consider the self-propulsion speed of the particles $u=a/\Delta t$ to be constant, where $a$ is the lattice spacing.